darktable-org/dtorg/content/pages/resources/resources.md

 Stefano Fornari, Mario Latronico and Nicholas Manea wrote a book about photo development with darktable:

 **Digital photo development with darktable**
-_Manage and develop your digital images with Darktable._
+_Manage and develop your digital images with darktable._

 It introduces you to the process of developing your images with darktable explaining the basic features.
 It starts over with a simple tutorial on importing and developing your first photo(s).
 After describing the darktable user interface it provides some workflow suggestions and background informations on (perception of light, sensors, patterns, colors).